sunshine69/loteus-scripts/README.md

 To create an encrypted disk image with 1G size run `/opt/bin/make-changes-image-enc.sh 1024`.
 This is a symlink to the above script which enable it to encrypt the image.

+## Script tools

+I have added a script which take all loteus administration helpers.
+Run `/opt/bin/loteus-manage.py` to see what available.